 Generative AI Training for Law Firms

-Midwest Frontier AI Consulting LLC offers training on AI use for small law firms in the Midwest.
+Midwest Frontier AI Consulting LLC offers training on AI use for law firms in the Midwest.
 We offer trainings focused on litigation use cases and transactional use cases.
 We have training on responsible AI use by your own firm, which will also explain the “why” behind the firm’s AI policy.
 We also have training on understanding use of AI by other attorneys, which may be useful whether your firm intends to use AI or not.
-If you are interested, email.
+If you are interested in training, email.

 Your Law Firm’s Use of AI